Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/adopting-cloud-update.md

 > [!NOTE]
 > The information in this document applies to updates for Microsoft 365 Apps only.
 Cloud update does not replace, modify, or impact existing solutions for deploying other updates, for example Windows updates.
-> Cloud update is currently in Public Preview.

 >[!Tip]
 > If you prefer video over text, we have a [playlist of short instructional videos](https://aka.ms/CloudUpdateVideos) for you.